Tilak1/CUDA_100_Days_Programming_Opportunity/Day_5/Readme.md

 # Tiled GEMM:

-Threads collab - Barrier Synch -
+Threads collab - Barrier Synch - i.e the use of         __syncthreads(); to make sure all the threads use the shared memory.
+From now onwards the concept of shared memory comes in.

 Tiling:  Load a tile to shared mem (whose size is equal to the shared mem size) and the mulitple launched threads which also need the same content - will utilize the common tile loaded content to compute a different partial product c[i][j] at the same time.